SamReynoso/noteunfancy/README.md

 This script will look for a directory at ~/.note_unfancy.
-You could simply create that directory, and put the script there, or clone the repo inside, and alias the executable to note.
+You could simply create that directory, and put the script there, or clone the repo inside, and alias the executable as note.

 ### POSIX
 This script was written in Bash.